DRAGNLabs/injectable-alignment-model/Training/readme.md

 ### Setup Process

+To get started, follow these steps to set up your environment and start training your rocket model:

 1. **Create a Hugging Face Account**: If you haven't already, go to [Hugging Face](https://huggingface.co/login) and create an account.

 2. **Request Access to Llama 2**: Visit [Llama 2](https://ai.meta.com/llama/) and request access using the same email address as your Hugging Face account.